wiredimpact/wired-impact-volunteer-management/README.txt

 1. Easily Preview the Opportunities List in the Admin Using the Volunteer Opportunities Block

 == Changelog ==

+= 2.0 =
+* Included the ability for admins to remove the built-in signup form from volunteer opportunities.
+* Integrated with the Gravity Forms plugin to allow admins to replace the built-in signup form with a Gravity Forms form.
+* Added Cypress end-to-end test coverage for some of the plugin's functionality.
+* Tested up to WordPress 6.4.

 = 1.5 =
 * Upgraded Google Analytics tracking to work with Google Analytics 4.